Writing the Washington and Lee supplemental essays? Enroll in our college application boot camp to get the counseling and advising you need.

-- Mention why you’re excited about the program you’re applying for.
+- Mention why you’re excited about the program to which you’re applying.
 There’s a good chance you can study the same thing at several other universities across the country, but there’s a reason you want to study at Washington and Lee over those other institutions.

 Overall, this prompt wants to know specifically why you’re choosing Washington and Lee among all the other higher education institutions.